PheWAS/PhecodeXVocabulary/README.md

 Here is a description of each file:

-### phecodeX_info.csv
+### phecodeX information file

-This file includes information related to each phecode, including the phecode string, category, and columns indicating sex-specificity and ICD-10 only status.
+The [phecodeX_info.csv](https://github.com/PheWAS/PhecodeXVocabulary/blob/main/PhecodeX%20(version%201.0)/phecodeX_info.csv) file includes information related to each phecode, including the phecode string, category, and columns indicating sex-specificity and ICD-10 only status.
 The columns are as follows:

 - <b>phecode</b>  The phecode label (two letters, “_”, and numeric phecode)
 - <b>phecode_string</b> A descriptive label for phecode